Get instant quote

 3D printing builds parts layer by layer, so there always has to be a previous layer to build upon.
 Depending on the specific 3D printing technology and complexity of the 3D model, you may need to produce your part with support structures.

 When deciding which 3D printing technology to use, it’s essential to consider support structures and how they affect the quality and price of your part.
-As well, support structures will have an impact on your part’s surface finish.
+Support structures will also have an impact on the surface finish of your part.
 Removing supports from a part often results in blemishes or surface roughness.

 How do supports work for FDM 3D printing?

-Fused deposition modeling (FDM) works by extruding a thermoplastic filament onto a build surface along a predetermined path.
-As the material is deposited, it cools and solidifies, forming a stable layer that supports the next.
-For a full overview, see our guide on What is FDM (fused deposition modeling) 3D printing?.
+Fused deposition modeling (FDM) works by extruding a thermoplastic filament on to a build surface along a predetermined path.
+As the material is deposited, it cools and solidifies, forming a stable layer that supports the next one.
+For a full overview, read What is FDM (fused deposition modeling) 3D printing?

-Each layer consists of multiple strands of heated filament that bond to the layers below.
+Each layer consists of multiple strands of heated filament that bond to the layers underneath it.
 Because each new layer is slightly offset, FDM can naturally build parts with overhangs up to a certain angle without additional support.

 A key guideline in FDM is the 45-degree rule: features with overhang angles up to approximately 45° can typically be printed without supports.
-This defines a “safe zone” for designers, helping reduce material usage and overall cost.
+This defines a ‘safe zone’ for designers, helping to reduce material usage and overall cost.
 You can explore this further in our FDM design guidelines for overhangs.

 However, when overhangs exceed this angle, the material may not be sufficiently supported during printing and can sag or deform.
 In these cases, support structures are required to maintain part accuracy and prevent print failure.